 Discovering invasive plants before they become well-established is critical to reducing damage to ecosystem integrity, preventing the loss of habitat for rare plants and animals, and preventing costly natural resource management.
 Trails, roads, and waterways are the main routes of infestation of new exotic species.
 Monitoring these routes is the most effective way to prevent the spread of existing species and the infestation of new species.

-Invasive plants are monitored in SFAN parks through partnerships between the National Park Service, Golden Gate National Parks Conservancy, and Point Reyes National Seashore Association, as well as by volunteers and students.
+The Invasive Plant Species Early Detection Program (ISED) monitors invasive plants in SFAN parks through partnerships between the National Park Service and Golden Gate National Parks Conservancy, Point Reyes National Seashore Association, and One Tam.
+Volunteers and students participate as well.